LukeberryPi/job-log/README.md

 # job-log
-personal writings of my daily challenges as a junior software engineer
+personal writings of my daily triumphs and challenges as a junior software engineer